Skip to main content

 Shooting FAQs

 Yes.
 POR 9.11.5.4 states that written parental/guardian consent must be obtained for all shooting activities for under 18 year olds.
 Within the system you use, you must be able to guarantee the written consent has been given by the parent/guardian.
-An example form can be found here (example shooting permission form).
+An example form can be found here (shooting permission form template).

 Anyone over 18 does not need written permission, but it is best practice to get a declaration that they are not subject to restrictions of Section 21 of the Firearms Act 1968.

-If it's a series of connected sessions, such as undertaking the Master at Arms Activity Badge, then yes.
+If it is a series of connected sessions, such as undertaking the Master at Arms Activity Badge, then yes.
 If you wish to get blanket permission from the point where a young person joins your section, this is not acceptable.

 It's not a requirement to have written consent, but it is best practice as you may need to prove it later.
 You are required by law to have consent, but this can be oral or written (written includes email or text message).

-If you're unsure, you'll need to communicate with the owner (or their designate) of the place where you intend to take the firearm(s), to get clarity.
-You're required by law to have consent.
+If you are unsure if consent is in place, you will need to communicate with the owner (or their designate) of the place where you intend to take the firearm(s), to get clarity.

 We recommend that as part of your risk assessment, you consider the use of eye protection when running this activity.

 Please also take into consideration local sensitivities about shooting activities.
-Whilst you don't need to get written permission from parents/guardians, some parents/guardians don't like their child taking part in any form of shooting activity, even if it's a toy.
+Whilst you don't need to get written permission from parents/guardians, some parents/guardians do not like their child taking part in any form of shooting activity, even if it is a toy.

 No. Crossbows, as defined in POR 9.11.5, are classed as a shooting activity.
 Unlike a bow and arrow used for archery activities, crossbows are handled more like a gun and also fire using a trigger.
 The National Small-bore Rifle Association (NSRA) are the national governing body for Match and Sport Crossbow.
 Instructors running crossbow activities must have a relevant crossbow qualification, as listed on the Shooting – Qualifications page.